 THE RHETORIC: Offshore wind is too risky and no project will ever be built in the U.S

 THE REALITY: Offshore wind has many benefits and offers a new energy opportunity for America.
-Construction will soon begin on the first generation of U.S. projects, and a stable investment tax credit is critical to help launch this industry.
+Construction began on the first generation of U.S. projects, and a stable investment tax credit is critical to help launch this industry.

 - Offshore wind is an established global industry with over 8,771 MW of installed capacity (as of 2014), which is projected to more than double by 2020.